 We're harnessing the valuable life experience of the older generation through the long-term Active Energy research project that works across disciplines.

-It's a partnership with an engineer and The Geezers, an East London senior men’s group who work together to explore how new technology might benefit their community.
+It's a partnership with The Geezers, an East London senior men’s group who work together to explore how new technology might benefit their community.

 Initiatives resulting from the ten year Active Energy project include sustainable energy workshops in a local school, a turbine-driven light work on the roof of an AgeUK centre, exhibitions in the UK and USA, and the design of low cost turbine for use in the River Thames.

-In the latest phase, a floating water wheel is helping keep fish alive when pollution levels rise in a Thames tidal basin.
+Recently a floating water wheel has been designed and installed to help keep fish alive when pollution levels rise in a Thames tidal basin.
 Next the wheel will transfer to the Queen Elizabeth Olympic Park in London.

-Dr Loraine Leeson, who leads Active Energy, is a visual artist who works through social engagement.
+Dr Loraine Leeson, who leads Middlesex's involvement in the Active Energy programme, is a visual artist who works through social engagement.
 She leads our MA Art and Social Practice, which, like her research, focuses on the role that art can play in bringing about social and environmental change through enabling community-based knowledge to enter the public domain.

 This work has already empowered many women to develop their craft so they can generate sustainable incomes for their families.
 It's an inclusive and locally-led approach to alleviate poverty that's made possible through training, peer-to-peer learning and knowledge exchange with other practitioners.